Best US Stocks in the UK to Watch

 In summary, the US stock markets continue to thrive, while the FTSE 100 is yet to get back to pre-pandemic levels.
 As such, more and more investors in the UK are looking at ways to buy US stocks.

-While there are thousands of American companies to choose from, this guide has discussed 10 of the best US stocks to buy right now.
-If you’re ready to start adding some US shares to your portfolio, eToro allows you to do this commission-free.
+While there are thousands of American companies to choose from, this guide has discussed 10 popular US stocks on the market.